-While Roswell Park is an Institute, it by no means feels “institutional” in part due to the dedicated professionals who care for patients every day, as well as the enhanced environment created by Roswell Park’s extensive art collection.
+The comfort people feel at Roswell Park is produced in large part by the dedicated professionals who care for patients every day.
+But it is also a result of the enhanced environment created by Roswell Park’s extensive art collection.

 The all-volunteer art committee is charged with coordinating every aspect of soliciting, selecting, installing and maintaining the artwork displayed at Roswell Park.
 Its members include artists, patrons of the arts, museum curators, community leaders, benefactors, family members and friends of Roswell Park patients – all united in the belief that art can play a powerful role in the healing process.